abidlabs/shuffled_stats/README.rst

 2      10      12
 =====  =====  =======

-Linear regression would clearly reveal that 1*x1 + 1*x2 = y.
+Standard linear regression would clearly reveal that 1*x1 + 1*x2 = y.
 Let's see what shuffled linear regression reveals with a permuted version of the labels:

 .. code-block:: python